 Bankers, lenders and wealth advisors alike, use our business valuation calculator for a variety of applications, including but not limited to the following:

 - SBA Lenders – our valuation report is accepted by the SBA for loans $250,000 and under, when a third party valuation is not required.
 Many of our SBA lending subscribers rely on Banker Valuation to assess or pre-screen a business value, regardless the size, and to confirm the purchase price is reasonable at the beginning of the loan process.

 - Conventional Lenders – depend on Banker Valuation for business loans that have a component of family/privately owned business as collateral

-- Wealth Management Planning– utilize our business valuation tool for estate planning and wealth management when a business is involved.
+- Wealth Management Planning– utilize our business valuation calculator for estate planning and wealth management when a business is involved.

 - Lending Service Providers – count on Banker Valuation to assist their clients during the lending process.

 BV has an updated business valuation calculator using a comparables database to help our members obtain accurate and reliable estimates for "main street" business...